If you have ever failed to achieve an important goal, you know how hard it can be to overcome failure and get back on track.

 Acknowledging a failure is the first step in dealing with it.
 Avoid denial or trying to brush it off, as it will only prolong the pain and make it harder to move forward.

-To get back on track, you need to find your own way to accept and cope with failure.
+To get back on track, you must find your way to accept and cope with failure.
 Chances are you are feeling bad and struggling with shame, anger, sadness, or disappointment.

 Failing is never easy, especially when you take full responsibility for your failures.
 However, this is a mandatory step to moving forward and establishing a new plan to achieve your goals.